 What are the different types of aquarium substrates?

-There are specific types of substrates to be used for different purposes such as aqua soil for plants, fine coral sand for marine tanks.
+There are specific types of substrates to be used for different purposes such as aqua soil for plants, and fine coral sand for marine tanks.
 Here is a list of commonly used aquarium substrates.

 - Aqua Soil

-Read our “Ultimate guide to aquarium substrates” for more information regarding different substrates and their pros and cons.
+Read our “Ultimate Guide to aquarium substrates” for more information regarding different substrates and their pros and cons.